Veraticus/huey/README.markdown

 bulb.rgb = '#8FF1F5' # Everyone loves aqua

 bulb.commit # Alias for save

+bulb.reload # Refresh changes to the bulb, made perhaps with another app
 ```

 Changes to the bulb only take effect when you call `save` on it.
 If you prefer, `save` is aliased as `commit`.